My Dad Wrote a Porno: Belinda Blinked

-Belinda Blinked is a genuine series of at least six books, three of which are available as self-published e-books for sale and download.
+Belinda Blinked is a series of at least six books, three of which are available as self-published e-books for sale and download.
 As of 2017, Flintstone was working on the sixth book and has said he intends to continue as he "needs the money".
 The novels tell the story of the sexual exploits of Belinda Blumenthal and her work in the sales and marketing department of the fictional company Steeles Pots and Pans.
 Belinda's work takes her around the world, where she meets various sales reps, suppliers, and business associates.
 Many characters regularly appear throughout the series, although some are introduced only to never be heard from again, or even change name halfway through a chapter.
 The writing is erratic and Morton has said, "One moment Belinda is handcuffed to a trellis in a 'medium-sized maze', the next she's at a charity tombola raising funds for the Asses & Donkeys Trust."

 The first four books were written and completed before the podcast began airing in 2015.
-The first was released in March 2015 under its full title: Belinda Blinked; 1 A modern story of sex, erotica and passion.
+The first was released in March 2015 under its full title: Belinda Blinked 1: A modern story of sex, erotica and passion.
 How the sexiest sales girl in business earns her huge bonus by being the best at removing her high heels.
-The second followed in July 2016, entitled Belinda Blinked; 2 The continuing story of, dripping sex, passion and big business deals.: Keep following the sexiest sales girl in business as she earns her huge bonus by removing her silk blouse.
-The third was released in May 2017, called Belinda Blinked; 3: The continuing erotic story of sexual activity, dripping action and even bigger business deals as Belinda relentlessly continues to earn her huge bonus.
-The fourth was released in November 2018, called Belinda Blinked 4;: An erotic story of sexual prowess, sexy characters and even bigger business deals whilst the darkness increases;.
+The second followed in July 2016, entitled Belinda Blinked 2: The continuing story of, dripping sex, passion and big business deals.: Keep following the sexiest sales girl in business as she earns her huge bonus by removing her silk blouse.
+The third was released in May 2017, called Belinda Blinked 3: The continuing erotic story of sexual activity, dripping action and even bigger business deals as Belinda relentlessly continues to earn her huge bonus.
+The fourth was released in November 2018, called Belinda Blinked 4: An erotic story of sexual prowess, sexy characters and even bigger business deals whilst the darkness increases;.
 The fifth book in the series was the first book written after the podcast premiered, and was released in December 2019 with the title Belinda Blinked 5: Belinda Blumenthal, worldwide Sales Director of Steeles Pots and Pans is in big trouble.
 Can the sexiest girl in sales continue to remove her brassiere whilst the evil grows.
 In November 2020, a special lockdown-themed book was released, set during the spring of 2020 during the COVID-19 pandemic and called Belinda Blinked; Lockdown 69: A very special Belinda Blinked book written during very unspecial times...